Triathlons are challenging endurance races that require athletes to swim, bike, and run.

 There are many different types of training plans available, but not all of them are created equal.

-It is important to choose a plan that is appropriate for your fitness level, experience, and race goals.
+It is important to choose a plan that includes all three triathlon disciplines and is appropriate for your fitness level, experience, and race goals.

 If you are unsure how to choose the best triathlon training program, talk to a triathlon coach or experienced triathlete.